YueW66/Machine-Learning-Project---Yue-Wang/README.md

 ## Learning Challenge
 The task was to predict the well-being scores of users based on their interaction with a game designed to lower stress and improve mental health.
 We were required to submit our predictions and a detailed report describing our approach, solutions, and the code used for predictions.
 ## Submission
-Rank: 5th out of 46 groups
+Rank: 5th out of 46 groups.
+The only group that got extra 2 points for good grogramming and reporting.

 Platform: Codalab